-CBS CEO Les Moonves Stepped Down Following Sexual Misconduct Allegations — REPORT
+Les Moonves Stepped Down As CEO Of CBS After More Sexual Misconduct Allegations Surfaced

 Following allegations of sexual assault and harassment by multiple women, CBS' longtime chief executive officer is out.
 According to an announcement made by the network on Sunday, Les Moonves has resigned from CBS after 15 years as the CEO.
 Moonves will also be making a $20 million donation to organizations that support the #MeToo movement, which will come directly out of his severance package.
 However, CBS also said that he will not receive his severance benefits until an independent investigation into these claims has been completed.
 Meanwhile, Moonves maintains that these are "untrue allegations from decades ago... that are not consistent with who I am," according to Variety.
 (Bustle reached out to Moonves' lawyer for comment, but did not receive an immediate response.)